gitkraken/gk-dev-docs/gk-dev/gk-dev-account.md

 </figure>

 GitKraken uses [Gravatar](https://gravatar.com) to manage profile avatars.
 To change your avatar, select your profile image and follow the link to Gravatar.
 Updates may take several hours to appear.

 ***

+## Account settings vs. organization settings

+Your GitKraken account and your GitKraken organization are managed separately:

+- **Account settings** (name, avatar, email, login method) affect only your personal identity.
+Changes here do not affect other organization members.
+- **Organization settings** (licenses, roles, SSO, teams, billing) affect all members of the organization.
+Only Owners, Admins, or Billing Contacts can change organization settings.

+To manage your account, click your avatar in the top right.
+To manage your organization, select the organization from the top-left dropdown and navigate to **Settings**.

+***